webformula/core/README.md

   chunks: true,

   /**
+   * Minify code
-   * true when 'NODE_ENV=production' otherwise defaults to false
+   * Set to 'true' when 'NODE_ENV=production'
-   * use 'WEBFORMULA_MINIFY' env var to override
+   *   otherwise it defaults to 'false'
    */
   minify: true,

   /**
+   * Create source maps
-  * false when 'NODE_ENV=production' otherwise defaults to true
+   * Set to 'false' when 'NODE_ENV=production'
-  * use 'WEBFORMULA_SOURCEMAPS' env var to override
+   *   otherwise it defaults to 'true'
    */
   sourcemaps: false,

   /**
+   * Compress code
-  * true when 'NODE_ENV=production' otherwise defaults to false
+   * Set to 'true' when 'NODE_ENV=production'
-  * use 'WEBFORMULA_GZIP' env var to override
+   *   otherwise it defaults to 'false'
    */
   gzip: true,

   devServer: {
     /**
+     * Run dev server
+     * Set to 'false' when 'NODE_ENV=production'
-    * false when 'NODE_ENV=production' otherwise defaults to true */
+     *   otherwise it defaults to 'true'
+     */
     enabled: true,

     /**
+     * Livereload
+     * Simply use watch to enable 'node --watch build.js'
+     * Set to 'false' when 'NODE_ENV=production'
-    * false when 'NODE_ENV=production' otherwise defaults to true
+     *   otherwise it defaults to 'true'
-    * use 'WEBFORMULA_LIVERELOAD' env var to override */
+     */
     liveReload: true

     port: 3000,